 Abrams, M.H., and Geoffrey Galt Harpham.A Glossary of Literary Terms.
 11th ed.
 ISBN: 978-1-285-46056-7

 This book goes into details of the poem.
 The author says that at the beginning of the third section (which contains lines 85-131) Milton returns to the pastoral style, and describes a procession of mourners lamenting Lycidas’s death.
 The procession is led by Triton, the herald of the Sea, and the last to come is St. Peter “The Pilot of the Galilean lake.”
 Through he mouth of St. Peter, Milton gives us a burning denunciation of contemporary clergy, and the sad condition of the Protestant Church in England.
 In these lines, we have powerful expressions of some of Milton’s passionate convictions.
+Is harsh satire found in other (pastoral) elegies?
+What is its relevance to the topic of this poem.

 Bibliography